 Frank “Lefty” Rosenthal

-Frank Lawrence Rosenthal was known as one of Las Vegas’ most prestigious gambling elites in the 70s, so much so that he was the center inspiration for the movie Casino by Martin Scorsese.
-Not only was the real Lefty a professional sports gambler and former casino executive at many high-end casinos, but he was also heavily involved in organized crime rings.
+Frank Lawrence Rosenthal was one of Las Vegas’ most prestigious gambling elites in the 70s.
+He was also the main inspiration for the movie Casino by Martin Scorsese.
+The real Lefty was a professional sports gambler and former casino executive at many high-end casinos.
+He was also heavily involved in organized crime rings.

-In 1976 he was running four major casino operations without licenses, which the state originally denied because of his multiple criminal records.
+In 1976 he was running four major casino operations without licenses.
+The state originally denied the licenses because of his multiple criminal records.
 However, Rosenthal was secretly able to operate The Stardust (started by Cornero), The Fremont, The Marina, and The Hacienda, as well as the very first Vegas sportsbook.

-The sportsbook could be found within The Stardust, where Rosenthal also brought in the first female blackjack dealers, doubling the casino’s income in just a few months.
+The Stardust hosted the sportsbook, where Rosenthal also brought in the first female blackjack dealers.
+This move doubled the casino’s income in just a few months.
 Despite his huge contribution to Las Vegas and the gambling world as a whole, not everyone took to him kindly.

-In 1982, mobsters attempted to assassinate Rosenthal by detonating a bomb that was attached to his car.
+In 1982, mobsters attempted to assassinate Rosenthal by detonating a bomb attached to his car.
 Miraculously, he survived the explosion and relocated to Laguna Niguel in California immediately after his recovery.
 Here, he tried to obtain another casino license but was placed on the “black book” for having been banned from casinos in Vegas in 1987.
-After multiple court battles and having the ban removed and reinstated, the courts eventually agreed his name would remain on the blacklist.
+After multiple court battles, he had the ban removed.
+But the courts eventually agreed his name would remain on the blacklist.

 For the remainder of his years, all Rosenthal could legally do was operate a small sports bar in Boca Raton, Florida.
 He also ran a sports betting website and acted as a consultant for several offshore betting operators.
 On the night of October 13, 2008, Frank Lefty Rosenthal bit the dust at age 79.
 His legacy, however, will continue to be imprinted in movies, pop culture, and the history of Las Vegas for many years to come.